 This post may contain affiliate links.
 Read our privacy policy.

 When I was in college, I was the number 1 consumer of taco seasoning packets.
-I was so obsessed that I had no clue tacos could be made without the seasoning packets.
+I was so obsessed with the store-bought packets that I had no clue tacos could be made without the seasoning packets.

-While I fully support anything anyone needs to do to enjoy a succulent taco, I have perfected my own homemade taco seasoning, which is refined sugar-free and paleo-friendly.
+While I fully support anything anyone needs to do to enjoy a succulent taco, I have perfected my own homemade taco seasoning, which can be used

-Homemade taco seasoning is super easy to make!
-You can make it in bulk and have it on hand, or you can stir it up right before you get your taco on.
+This homemade version is super easy to make with basic spices!
+You can make a big batch in bulk and have it on hand, or you can stir it up right before making home-made tacos.

-Coconut sugar: adds a touch of sweetness to offset the heat.
+- Coconut sugar or brown sugar: adds a touch of sweetness to offset the heat.

-All combined, these ingredients yield the best taco seasoning.
+All combined, this blend of spices yields the best taco seasoning with a perfect balance of savory, spicy, sweet flavor.
 You’ll never go back to store-bought.

 Let’s make it!